Made in Minnesota Solar Incentive Program applications accepted January 1 - February 28, 2015

 A general summary of the Made in Minnesota (MiM) Solar Incentive Program.

-A guide on the basics of solar, solar PV & solar thermal incentive amounts, community solar garden & how to apply for incentives.
+A guide on the basics of solar, solar PV and solar thermal incentive amounts, community solar garden and how to apply for incentives.

-Program information for solar PV, community solar gardens, & solar thermal project developers/installers & how to apply for incentives.
+Program information for solar PV, community solar gardens, and solar thermal project developers/installers and how to apply for incentives.

 Read about solar projects that have benefited from the MiM Solar Incentive Program.